openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-If the operand of a nominal invocation bytecode is a `CONSTANT_SpecializationLinkage` constant, the symbolic reference and the associated linkage parameter are resolved, in that order.
+If the operand of a nominal invocation bytecode is a `CONSTANT_SpecializationLinkage` constant, the symbolic reference and the associated linkage selector are resolved, in that order.
-During resolution, if the method is parametric, the linkage parameter is validated and the resulting specialization anchor is permanently recorded with the resolved symbolic reference.
+During resolution, if the method is parametric, the linkage selector is validated and the resulting specialization anchor is permanently recorded with the resolved symbolic reference.
 This anchor is then passed, along